Ronald Allen: Personal life

-Allen was in a relationship with actor Brian Hankins, who also appeared in Crossroads.
-They lived together for many years, until Hankins' death in 1978.

-Allen was also very close friends with his co-star and on-screen wife, Sue Lloyd.
+Allen was close friends with his co-star and on-screen wife, Sue Lloyd.
 The two became a couple and made their relationship public when the British media started to intrude into their private lives.
 In March 1991, when Allen learned that he had terminal cancer, he and Lloyd got engaged and married in May 1991.
 He died six weeks later, on 18 June 1991, at the age of 60.
 Lloyd died of cancer in 2011.